 From time to time, we receive questions from municipal officials and/or Constables, inquiring about a variety of topics specific to the office of Constable.
 These questions touch on such issues as the Constable’s roles and responsibilities, the town’s ability to control the actions of a Constable, liability, law enforcement authority, jurisdiction, having appointed constables versus elected constables, and training and certification.

-One great resource for municipal officials is the Vermont League of Cities and Towns (VLCT).
+One resource for municipal officials is the Vermont League of Cities and Towns (VLCT).
 Questions regarding roles and responsibilities, town controls, elected vs. appointed, liability, authority, jurisdiction, and general municipal issues surrounding this position, can best be directed to VLCT’s Municipal Assistance Center at 1-800-649-7915.
 Visit the VLCT’s Website.

 Questions regarding training and/or law enforcement certification can be directed to the Criminal Justice Training Council (Police Academy) at (802) 483-6228.

 What authority do constables have and what training do they need to exercise their authority?

 All constables, whether Level II or Level III, first or second constable, appointed or elected, have powers specifically enumerated in 24 V.S.A. § 1936a (b).
 These include the power to: